-Should unexpected contamination (refer Section 4.6) be encountered, then that spoil may need to be:
+Should unexpected contamination be encountered (refer to Section 4.6 for the processes required), then that spoil may need to be:

-- Disposed off-site at a location authorised to accept material of the type and nature of the unexpected contamination, as well as concentrations found, should additional soil sampling be undertaken; or - Managed on-site by capping (or other methods), to ensure that risks to human health and the environment will be less than minor.
-The capping requirements will depend on the nature of the unexpected contamination encountered but typically include: - A separation layer of a minimum of 100 mm of cleanfill material (i.e. topsoil, hardfill, concrete or similar). - A geotextile layer shall be placed between the existing fill material and the separation layer. - o Areas of asphalt are considered capped. - The requirement for a long term management plan.
+- Disposed off-site at a location authorised to accept material of the type and nature of the unexpected contamination, as well as concentrations found, should additional soil sampling be undertaken; or - Depending on the contaminants, soil could be managed on-site by capping (or other methods), to ensure that risks to human health and the environment will be less than minor.
+The capping requirements will depend on the nature of the unexpected contamination encountered but typically include: - A separation layer of a minimum of 100 mm of cleanfill material (i.e. topsoil, hardfill, concrete or similar). - A geotextile layer shall be placed between the existing fill material and the separation layer. - Areas of asphalt are considered capped. - o The requirement for a long term management plan.